Vladimir Quesada

-Vladimir Antonio de la Trinidad Quesada Araya (born 12 May 1966), is a Costa Rican professional football manager and former player who is the head coach of Primera División club Saprissa.
+Vladimir Antonio de la Trinidad Quesada Araya (born 12 May 1966), is a Costa Rican professional football manager and former player.

 Club career

 Saprissa

 Vladimir joined Saprissa's youth system in 1978 when he was 12 years old.
 It wasn’t until the 1985 season that he got his chance with the senior team.
 Playing as a right-back, Vladimir made his debut on 3 November 1985 in a match against Curridabat, which ended in a 4–2 victory for Saprissa and he played the full match.
 His first career goal came on 18 September 1988 against Alajuelense, resulting in a 2–2 draw.
 After forward Evaristo Coronado retired in August 1995, Quesada was chosen as the team captain.
 His final goal was scored on 1 May 1996, concluding a 4–1 victory over Carmelita.
 He made a total of 400 league appearances and scored eleven goals.
 He won six Primera División titles in the 1988, 1989, 1993–94, 1994–95, 1997–98, and 1998–99 seasons.

 On the international front, he played 48 matches in Central American and CONCACAF competitions.
 While at Saprissa, he won the CONCACAF Champions' Cup twice, in 1993 and 1995, and was crowned champion of the Torneo Grandes de Centroamérica in 1998.
 He was also a runner-up in the 1994 and 1997 editions of the Copa Interamericana, facing the Copa Libertadores champions.
 On 1 July 2000, he officially retired after fifteen consecutive seasons with the team.